copasi/model_replicator/UserManual.md

 This type of connection is useful to create regulatory networks, particularly gene regulatory networks.
 It takes a species in the base unit and it will add a synthesis reaction for that species; that synthesis reaction is then modified (inhibited/activated) by the same species in other units.

-The new synthesis reaction uses a general type of rate law that is composed of a product of terms, each one for each modifier (*i.e.* the other units that affect this one).
+The new synthesis reaction uses a general type of rate law that is composed of a product of regulatory terms, each one for each modifier (*i.e.* the other units that affect this one).
 The general form of this equation is:

 $$V \cdot \prod_i \frac{ 1 + ( 1 + a_i ) \cdot M_i^{h_i}}{1 + M_i^{h_i} }$$